Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2020/Day-2/04-recap-of-R-programming.md

 hist(x, col = "indianred", breaks=100)
 ```

+> This is an *extremely* brief introduction to data visualization in R, however there are many excellent online resources for learning more about how to perform effective data visualization in R.

 ### Visualization specific packages

 There are a large number of packages designed for specifically for visualization and are very useful in bioinformatic analyses.
 We won't cover these here since they are covered extensively elsewhere, but some useful visualization packages to be aware of include: